 Our Lady of Tyn Church, also taken from the tower, and one of the most famous churches in Prague.
 The funny thing is, I never managed to go inside.
 Every time I walked by, thinking I would drop in, it was closed.
 I think that’s a good reason to go back to Prague!

 The classically trained musicians playing throughout Prague’s Old Town were always a delight.
+The streets are usually alive with music from late morning until early evening.

 In addition to the many street musicians and buskers entertaining visitors throughout Prague’s Old Town (and other places in the city), you’ll also find artists sketching and painting.
 I caught this artist painting the view from a wall leading to Prague Castle.